Monthly Tech-Tip from Tony Hansen SignUp

 A One-speed Lab or Studio Slurry Mixer

 A one-speed lab mixer used at the Plainsman Clays lab/studio.
 This can be made for much less money than buying a commercial unit.
 However, remember that this is single speed.
 Check the pictures below to see how it is made.
-Using a powerful mixer like this you can slurry a 20 lb batch of porcelain powder in minutes and it will be smooth as silk, no lumps at all.
-Then pour that onto your plaster table (see link below to make your own 350 lb plaster table) and you can have ready-to-use clay in hours.
+Using a powerful mixer like this you can slurry a 100 lb batch of porcelain powder in minutes and it will be smooth as silk, no lumps at all.
+Then pour that, in batches, onto a plaster table (see link below to make your own 350 lb plaster table) and you can have ready-to-use clay in hours.

 To make a unit like this, print the pictures here and take them your local equipment supply outlet, hardware store, or even farm supply store.
-They will have, or be able to advise you on where to source each part.
-For safety's sake, do not take short-cuts, especially with the water tight switch and electrical.
+For safety's sake, do not take shortcuts, especially with the water-tight switch and electrical.

 Warning: This is a very powerful motor and there are no guards on this unit.
 You can be seriously injured using this mixer if you are not diligent.
 Here are some guidelines: